Photo: Etala10 (CC BY-SA 4.0)Vinterviken: Trails, Legacy, and Lake Mälaren Views

 Must is a fascinating Swedish soft drink with a rich cultural history, most famously known through its seasonal variations, julmust and påskmust.
 This unique beverage is a quintessential part of Swedish holiday traditions.

 Must is a non-alcoholic, carbonated soft drink with a distinctive flavor profile.
 Despite its name suggesting “freshly pressed juice” in winemaking terminology, traditional must contains no actual fruit juice.
-Instead, it’s a malt-based beverage with a complex taste reminiscent of root beer, cola, and, to some extent, porter.
+Instead, it’s a malt-based beverage with a complex taste reminiscent of root beer, cola, and, to some extent, porter or svagdricka.

 The story begins in the early 20th century with Harry Roberts, a Swedish chemist.
 In 1910, Roberts and his father created this beverage as a non-alcoholic alternative to beer.
 They intended the drink as an intriguing substitute for stronger beverages like Christmas beer and similar ones.